-Each law enforcement agency has its own policies and regulations governing when investigating officers and paramedics will be dispatched to an accident scene.
+Each law enforcement agency has its own policies governing when investigating officers and paramedics will be dispatched to a Kentucky car accident scene.
 Most will not dispatch emergency personnel unless there are obvious injuries or the accident presents a danger to others.

 What if I’m injured?

-Some injuries are obvious, like fractures, gashes, nausea, bruising, and the like.
+Some injuries are obvious, like fractures, gashes, bruising, and the like.
 However, sometimes the symptoms of an injury won’t appear for hours or even days after an accident.
-If the paramedics arrive, tell them how you feel and what symptoms you may be experiencing.
+If the paramedics arrive, tell them how you feel and what symptoms you are experiencing.
 If they want to transport you to the local hospital, let them.

 When do I have to report the accident to the police?

-If the accident resulted in injury to anyone involved, death, or property damage worth $500 or more, you must report the accident to the Department of Kentucky State Police within 10 days.
-The Civilian Collision Report form you will need to file the report can be found on the Kentucky State Police website.
+If the accident resulted in injury, death, or property damage worth $500 or more, you must report the accident to the Department of Kentucky State Police within 10 days.
+The Civilian Collision Report form can be found on the Kentucky State Police website.